 The kind of light you buy will depend on the situation you have in your house.
 If your plant will be next to a window that provides excellent light exposure already, for example, then buying a fluorescent light bulb will be your best bet as it just will add on some extra lighting hours after the sun goes down.
 Try buying a T5, a T8, or a CFL to get the minimum amount of light your plant will need.

 This, however, is not going to maximize the amount of light your plant is getting.
-The more light, the better when it comes to growing a marijuana plant, so if you really want to get the best results then just going for the minimum isn’t going to cut it.
+The lighter, the better when it comes to growing a marijuana plant, so if you really want to get the best results then just going for the minimum isn’t going to cut it.

 If you don’t have a window setup, try a 250-watt HID light bulb instead, which includes both HPS bulbs and MH bulbs.
 These can cost less than $30 although the bulbs don’t fit in a regular bulb fixture so you will need to include the more expensive cost of an additional fixture.
 The best lighting option for a marijuana plant is a 250-watt HID lamp so it may be worth it nonetheless.